xebia-functional/aws-cdk-region-evacuation/infrastructure/blog_post_2/README.md

 # Guide to deploy this infrastructure on AWS

 ## CDK Deployment Overview
+The accompanying diagram illustrates the architecture of our deployed infrastructure, showcasing the relationships between key components.
+While the CDK stacks deploy infrastructure inside AWS Cloud, for external components like the DNS provider (ClouDNS), we will need to execute manual steps, highlighted in the following diagram
 ![CDK Deployment Overview](./doc/CDK_Deployment_Overview.jpeg)

 ## Step 0 - Install dependencies